openstack/octavia/doc/source/admin/guides/operator-maintenance.rst

 Operator Maintenance  Guide
 ======================================
 This document is intended for operators.
-For a developer guide see the :doc:`dev-quick-start` in this documentation repository.
-For an end-user guide, please see the :doc:`basic-cookbook` in this documentation repository.
+For a developer guide see the :doc:`../../contributor/guides/dev-quick-start` in this documentation repository.
+For an end-user guide, please see the :doc:`../../user/guides/basic-cookbook` in this documentation repository.

 Monitoring
 ==========